Signed in as:

 Support this project: Donate with PayPal

-“A meditator, having gone to the wilderness, to the shade of a tree, or a secluded place, sits down, folds their legs crosswise, holds their body erect and arouse mindfulness in the forefront of their mind.”
-The Buddha MN 119.
+“A meditator, having gone to the wilderness, to the shade of a tree, or a secluded place, sits down, folds their legs crosswise, holds their body erect and arouses mindfulness in the forefront of their mind.”
+The Buddha, MN 119.

 Next: Meditation Skill 02: Mind Relaxation.

-Intentional relaxation of effort and tuning into how nice it feels to relax will train your mind to let go of the world around you and rest deeply within your body.
-Gentle diaphragmatic (belly) breathing is a natural doorway to developing deep physical and mental relaxation that will lower your experience of stress and increase your body awareness throughout the day.
+Intentional relaxation and tuning into how nice it feels will train your mind to let go of the world around you and cultivate a sense of restful awareness within your body.
+Gentle diaphragmatic (belly) breathing is a natural doorway to developing deep physical relaxation that will lower your experience of stress and increase your body awareness during meditation and throughout the day.

 .............................................